jgraichen/msgr/README.md

 [![Dependency Status](https://gemnasium.com/jgraichen/msgr.png)](https://gemnasium.com/jgraichen/msgr)
 [![RubyDoc Documentation](https://raw.github.com/jgraichen/shields/master/rubydoc.png)](http://rubydoc.info/github/jgraichen/msgr/master/frames)

-You know it and ou like it.
+You know it and you like it.
 Using Rails you can just declare your routes and create a controller.
 Now it just works.

 With *Msgr* you can do the same for asynchronous AMQP messaging.
 Just define